Kehta Hai Dil: Reception

 Aired on Tuesdays at prime time, it became the most watched Hindi show in its slot and one of the top ten Hindi GEC overall.
 Despite deviating entirely from Picket Fences, it was one of the top shows.
 In third week of August 2004, it garnered 7.1 TVR.
-Between July to October 2004, it averaged 9.6 TVR with a peak rating of 10.5 TVR.
+Between July and October 2004, it averaged 9.6 TVR with a peak rating of 10.5 TVR.
 From 20 December 2004 to 15 January 2005 it garnered an average ratings of 11.2 TVR.

 Soundtrack

 The music for Kehta Hai Dil was composed by Lalit Sen, and the lyrics were penned by Naqsh Lyalpuri.
 The title track was sung by Kumar Sanu, Mahalakshmi Iyer, and Priya Bhattachariya.

 Awards

 The series has won the following awards in The Indian Telly Awards of 2003: